jsuereth/ottl-proposal/PROPOSAL.md

   - This *should* replace need for: `limit`, `truncate_all`, `replace_*`, `keep_keys`, `delete_keys`.
 - We move to a multi-phase compilation so that we can not only add type checking but erase more advanced features (e.g. structural merging, list-comprehensions) to simpler features for evaluation.
+- Body, as an `AnyValue`, requires lots of typechecking in every statement.
+You wind up with similar code in the statement + the where.
+- Pattern matching, to simplify dealing with generic `AnyValue` attributes and log bodies, reducing the need to duplicate intent between `where` clause and statements.

 ### Prototype Grammar